MonopolyCity.com Logo

 Postcard by E. C. Kropp Co. - from the collection of Thomas Topham.

-The Claridge Hotel opened in 1930, during the great depression.
-General Electric provided the Fountain of Light that was in the center of Brighton Park to celebrate the 75th anniversary of the invention of the light bulb by Thomas Edison.
+The 24 story Claridge Hotel opened in 1930, during the great depression.
+General Electric provided the Fountain of Light that was in the center of Brighton Park, in front of the Claridge, to celebrate the 75th anniversary of the invention of the light bulb by Thomas Edison.
 The Marlbourough hotel was at the left, and the Brighton hotel to the right.

 Marilyn Monroe stayed at the Claridge during the fifties when she was grand marshal of the annual Miss America Pageant.
 Other famous guests included Frank Sinatra, Bob Hope and Princess Grace of Monaco.